Kasperissim0/Cache-Cleaner/README.md

 # Repo Content Explanation
 ## What
-Monitors & clears cache files when they reach a certain size.
+Monitors & clears cache files/directories when they reach a certain size.
 ## Why
 To automatically manage cache size and free up disk space.
 ## How